esthernkereuwem/Aleph_Coding_Challenges/README.md

 # Aleph_Coding_Challenges
-I solved this challenges as part of my entries to the 2021 Aleph fellowship program.
+I solved these challenges as part of my entries to the 2021 Aleph fellowship program.
 I love science and technology, and I am proud of all I learned working on these.
 Both projects are written in Node Js.
 So you would need a Node environment to run both of them.
 You can also checkout the Repl.it links to run both of them instantly in the browser.

 Here is the breakdown: